Password policy

 This policy tracks failed attempts to connect to a database through CloudBeaver.

-If a user reaches the allowed number of failed connection attempts (for example, when connecting to Redshift with a wrong password), CloudBeaver disables their account.
-The user is logged out, and only an administrator can enable the account again.
+If a non-admin user reaches the allowed number of failed connection attempts (for example, when connecting to Redshift with a wrong password), CloudBeaver blocks the connection for the configured timeout.

 Supported databases: